Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- The 269.0 passing yards the Chiefs yield per game makes them the NFL's 26th-ranked pass defense this season.
+- The Chiefs are conceding 269.0 passing yards per game this year, the NFL's 26th-ranked pass defense.

-- The Chiefs have allowed 27 touchdowns through the air (1.7 per game).
-They are 21st in the NFL in that category.
+- With 27 passing TDs conceded this year, the Chiefs defense is ranked 21st in the league.

 Recent Performances